Multics > Library > Articles

 Improvements to the storage system continued for several years afterward.
 The salvager was completely rewritten and made much more robust, and many improvements were made in reliability, resource management, backup, and performance in releases 5.0 and 6.0.

-We modified the data structures for directories and directory entries with redundant information to detect bad cataloging information, and instroduced the ability to invoke the salvager on the fly when a directory was found to be damaged, repairing the directory and retrying failing file system calls once.
+We modified the data structures for directories and directory entries with redundant information to detect bad cataloging information, and introduced the ability to invoke the salvager on the fly when a directory was found to be damaged, repairing the directory and retrying failing file system calls once.
 System reliability and availability were substantially improved.

 References